Stempel Research Scholarship

 • Be fully admitted to the master’s program, maintain full-time enrollment status, and good academic standing (3.0 or higher) throughout the term of the scholarship.

-• Complete a FAFSA form with the Office of Financial Aid (if applicable).
+• Complete a FAFSA form with the Office of Financial Aid (if applicable; does not apply to international students).

 • Work closely with the assigned faculty member on the pre-determined research project for the fall and spring semester